andzdroid/orui/README.md

 ### letter_spacing and line_height

-Control the letter spacing and line height of the text.
+Control the letter spacing (pixels) and line height (multiplier) of the text.

 Default value is 1 for both.